 When it comes to building brand new double-storey homes and choosing the overall colour scheme or just freshening up the appearance of your home from the outside for a visual change, it can be a somewhat daunting challenge to the inexperienced.
-The team of design experts at New Level have put together some ideas, tips, and suggestions about how to give your home the ‘wow’ factor whatever your individual style preferences are.
-It would also be a useful idea to check out our 2 storey display homes in Perth for examples of award-winning double-storey homes and how inspirational and classy they can look whilst retaining a sense of character and individuality.
+The team of design experts at Residential Building WA have put together some ideas, tips, and suggestions about how to give your home the ‘wow’ factor whatever your individual style preferences are.
+It would also be a useful idea to check out our display homes in Perth for examples of award-winning homes and how inspirational and classy they can look whilst retaining a sense of character and individuality.

 The outside of your home is likely to be comprised of a number of different elements, including cladding or brickwork, windows, and doors.
 Any or all of these can probably be painted in any juxtaposition of your choosing.

 Before you begin, sit down and ask yourself a few questions:

 - How do the other houses in my neighbourhood look from the outside?

 - Are they similar in their colours and stylings, or all different?

 - Are they more classical and subdued, or have people chosen modern colour schemes?